Please confirm topic selection

 • single level involvement

-• as an index procedure does not appear to have an protective effect on ASD
+• when performed as an index procedure, does not appear to have a protective effect on ASD

 • large meta-analyses suggest possible decrease in reoperation rates